Comparative-Research-in-StreamReasoning/CSRBench-CSPARQL-RDFox-CSPARQL2.0-YASPER/README.md

  * The code is released under the Apache 2.0 license

 **The project has five main files:**
 * (eu.planetdata.srbench.oracle.engineRDFox.)**RDFoxWrapper**: Simulates the RDF streams and executes the queries with the RDFox engine.
 Executing this class produces the RDFox answers.
-To run the RDFox Wrapper, you will need to provide the path to a license-file as command line parameter.
+To run the RDFoxWrapper, you will need to provide the path to a license-file as command line parameter.
 * (eu.planetdata.srbench.oracle.engineCSPARQL2.)**CSPARQL2Wrapper**:  Simulates the RDF streams and executes the queries with the YASPER engine.
 Executing this class produces the YASPER answers.
 * (eu.planetdata.srbench.oracle.engineYASPER.)**YASPERWrapper**:  Simulates the RDF streams and executes the queries with the C-SPARQL2.0 engine.
 Executing this class produces the C-SPARQL2.0 answers.
 * (eu.planetdata.srbench.oracle.repository.)**SRBenchImporter**: Prepares the necessary data for the RDF Repository (is necessary for the Oracle to work).